claranet/terraform-signalfx-detectors/network/http/README.md

 # Network/Http SignalFx detectors

-This module creates some detectors associated with "Check URL".
-For code match and regex match we assumed that we don't want the alert to be triggered immediately after an error because errors can occurs sometime without to be an incident.

-So we introduced the lasting option to check if all datapoint on a period are in error and so to be sure it's an incident on the platform.
+This module creates some detectors to check web urls and optionally their associated tls certificates.

 ## How to use this module